aperture-engineering/mx2_kinect/README.md

 rosrun rgb_view_node rgb_view_node.py
 ```

 Saves image data into a bag which can be accessed later.
+If you have created a package node with different names then you need to run yours.

 3. Change publish speed of any topic